developer-zebra/developer-zebra-site/src/datawedge/6-0/guide/about/index.md

 Availability and operation of DataWedge features varies by device and operating system (which determine the DataWedge version installed on the device).

 _**This guide describes DataWedge for Android.
-Features and usage of Windows versions may vary slightly**_.
+Features and usage of Windows versions may vary slightly.
+Please refer to Windows documentation**_.

 > Ready to get started?
 Go to the [DataWedge Setup Guide](../setup).